DAILY DISCIPLINE #128

 Matthew 6:32 / Jeremiah 31:3 / 1 John 3:1

 Day 7- If you are in the habit of worrying it will be like a millstone around your necks.
 Why?
-Because it will affect your judgement and your ability to make decisions.
-Eventually, you'll progressively be unable to deal with life.
+Because it will affect your judgment and your ability to make decisions.
+You'll progressively be unable to deal with life.
 Jesus gives us two ways to defeat this destructive habit.

 A. Matthew 6:33